 There was a pained scream, and a flash of blinding light before the water came up to his chin, and a deep, uncomfortable tug began in his navel.

 Then, all was black.

-There was a gasp and a scrambling of feet and despite the pain, all over his body Regulus leapt to his feet instantly gripping his wand.
-He lunged forward instinctively pressing the tip into the neck of the person in front of him.
-It took him a moment to realise, distracted as he was by large, cinnamon eyes blown wide, that there was a wand tip pressed against the flesh of his throat, and three more pointing at him in the distance.
+There was a gasp and a scrambling of feet, and despite the pain all over his body Regulus leapt to his feet instantly gripping his wand.
+He lunged forward instinctively and pressed the tip into the neck of the person in front of him.
+It took him a moment to realise, distracted as he was by large, cinnamon eyes blown wide, that there was a wand tip pressed against the flesh of his own throat, and three more pointing at him in the distance.

 Witches, four of them.

 Regulus took a step back, nearly slipping over as he felt sickly confusion settle over him, he lowered his wand, and they dropped theirs, at which point he was assaulted with a barrage of voices.

 "Who are you?"